The National Geographic SIM Card

 Yes, your National Geographic SIM Card has voicemail capabilities.

 Your voice mail is already activated.
 You can access your voice mail system from your handset.
-It's the cost of a call to the UK from your location.
+It's the cost of a call to the UK from your location, typically $0.69 per minute.
 From your handset, you dial a 3 digit number as per our instructions and follow the prompts to listen to messages.
 You will receive a text message alerting you of any new voicemails.

 Can I Text?

-You can send and receive SMS text messages from your Talk Abroad® international cell phone to and from your UK number.
+You can send and receive SMS text messages from your Talk Abroad® international cell phone.
 However, we nor any carrier, can be responsible nor guarantee that you will always be able to send and receive SMS messages in all circumstances and in all countries.
-SMS text messages are free to receive and are $0.60 to send, regardless of the country.
+While you can receive text messages on both your UK number and your US number, you can only text out on the UK number.

 Does the SIM Card Have Data Capabilities?

-To set up data, all you need to do is set your APN to "mobiledata" - this can be done in your phone's connection settings.
-You can set this up on your phone using our Data Service Guide.
+To set up data, all you need to do is set your APN to "globaldata" - this can be done in your phone's connection settings.

 Due to the way they are manufactured, RIM Blackberry model handsets are not compatible with our data services.